 Although it is not a professional acting program in the style of the National Theatre School, the program provides excellent preparation for professional training.
 It also offers a particular focus on new play development and directing.
 Many University of Manitoba Theatre graduates have gone on to pursue professional careers in theatre, opera, and film, with or without further study.

-Many students pursue graduate studies or have taken the skills developed in English, Film, and Theatre studies, research, critical judgment, creative judgment and practice, effective writing, public speaking, leadership, analytic reading, listening and viewing and applied them in making an impact in careers as diverse as education, advertising, the media, law, business, politics, psychology, fine art and design.
+Many students pursue graduate studies or have taken the skills developed in English, Theatre, Film and Media studies, research, critical judgment, creative judgment and practice, effective writing, public speaking, leadership, analytic reading, listening and viewing and applied them in making an impact in careers as diverse as education, advertising, the media, law, business, politics, psychology, fine art and design.

 What is unique about this program?